Pekko Käppi: Solo career

-The second album, Vuonna ’86 (‘In the year ’86’), gave rise to the following critique: “It seems that in Tampere there exists some kind of version of the Star Trekian disturbance in the spacetime continuum.
+The second album, Vuonna '86 ('In the year '86'), gave rise to the following critique: "It seems that in Tampere there exists some kind of version of the Star Trekian disturbance in the spacetime continuum.
 A lot of folk music of other dimensions has originated from there during the last few years.
-The new release by Pekko Käppi, too, draws partially from the same Ugric marsh as did the fine album Jos ken pahoin uneksii (2007), but from a great many other places as well.”
+The new release by Pekko Käppi, too, draws partially from the same Ugric marsh as did the fine album Jos ken pahoin uneksii (2007), but from a great many other places as well."

-The critique of the third album, Rammat Jumalat (‘lame gods’), says that “on record or at a gig [Käppi’s music] is not only easy to approach but simply irresistible.
-Rammat jumalat makes it even easier to approach with its stylish band approach, in which Käppi’s multitoned jouhikko rock blends with a hypnotic sound frame reminiscent of the ragged blues of Tom Waits and Tuomari Nurmio.
+The critique of the third album, Rammat Jumalat ('lame gods'), says that "on record or at a gig [Käppi's music] is not only easy to approach but simply irresistible.
+Rammat jumalat makes it even easier to approach with its stylish band approach, in which Käppi's multitoned jouhikko rock blends with a hypnotic sound frame reminiscent of the ragged blues of Tom Waits and Tuomari Nurmio.
 The tones of folk music are just one ingredient in his soulful and liberated kind of organic rock.
-The compositions are by Käppi, and in his lyrics traditional croaking blends with his lyricist’s heavy message.
+The compositions are by Käppi, and in his lyrics traditional croaking blends with his lyricist's heavy message.
 The riffs swing and the melodies are catchy, and the songs are exceptionally strong.
-But in spite of this, the strongest ace of the record is Käppi’s voice.
+But in spite of this, the strongest ace of the record is Käppi's voice.
 He has a sound all of his own, full of touching soul and unpredictable power.
 His unusual phrasing sounds completely natural.
-One must look far in the history of Afroamerican music to find similarly convincing performers who sing with the voice of a ‘sensitive bad guy’.
-We have never before heard the likes of him in Finland.”
+One must look far in the history of Afro-American music to find similarly convincing performers who sing with the voice of a 'sensitive bad guy'.
+We have never before heard the likes of him in Finland."